-Yes, the most economical way to lower CYA is to drain, or at least dilute the pool with fresh water.
+Yes, the most economical way to lower CYA is to partially drain and dilute the pool with fresh water.
+Consult a pool professional if you want to drain more than 1/3 of your water, because there are risks with hydrostatic pressure and other concerns.
 There are also some specialized filters that exist to capture CYA and remove it from water, such as reverse osmosis (RO).
 RO is far more costly, but it may be the best option for people in regions of the country that are unable to drain their pools.

-It really just comes down to cost and risk…but yet the alternatives to draining your water are to 1) pay big money for filtration, or 2) try to manage the pool with high levels of CYA.
+It really just comes down to cost and risk.
+Significant draining has risks and should only be done by a pool professional, so dilution over time is often the best option.
+The alternatives to draining your water are to 1) pay big money for filtration, or 2) try to manage the pool with high levels of CYA.
 Neither of those two options are as easy or affordable as replacing water with fresh water.

 The bottom line: keep CYA levels low enough to manage sanitation and maintain LSI balance.
 If your CYA is too high, draining and diluting is the most cost effective means to reduce CYA in your pool.